-\paragraph{Design} We began with a recognition that, although people inhabit a 3D world, many information artefacts, such as documents, remain rooted in 2D conventions.
+Although people inhabit a 3D world, many information artifacts, such as documents, remain rooted in 2D conventions.
 This persistence is not merely a matter of habit; the planar arrangement of text and images continues to offer efficiency in reading and comprehension.
-We speculated that, in a future where physical and digital artefacts coexist, digital ``paper'' might inherit familiar physical qualities, such as subtle deformation when lifted, to preserve embodied expectations.
-Extending this, the bookshelf itself becomes a shredder, drawing on its affordances to reveal both sides of the transformation: the intact sheet above and the stream of confetti below.
+We speculated that, in a future where physical and digital artifacts coexist, digital ``paper'' might inherit familiar physical qualities, such as subtle deformation when lifted, to preserve embodied expectations.
+Building on this, the act of shredding is reimagined through a bookshelf that reveals both sides of the transformation: the intact sheet above and the stream of confetti below.
 This grounds the digital act in a familiar material metaphor and follows the spirit of Weiser's vision~\cite{weiser_computer_1999}, where everyday objects are reimagined as computational interfaces.